awsdocs/amazon-emr-management-guide/doc_source/emr-plan-debugging.md

   1. Choose **Add**\.

-For more information, see [IAM Service Roles Used by Amazon EMR](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-iam-service-roles.html), and [Using Key Policies](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html#key-policy-default-allow-users) in the AWS Key Management Service developer guide\.
+For more information, see [IAM service roles used by Amazon EMR](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-iam-service-roles.html), and [Using key policies](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html#key-policy-default-allow-users) in the AWS Key Management Service developer guide\.

 ### To archive log files to Amazon S3 using the AWS CLI<a name="emr-log-archive-CLI"></a>